Unfortunately, I've had to make the difficult decision to cancel Pain Futures Summit.

 I’ve been moved to launch a one-day national summit deeply considering both human dignity and experience and the latest cutting-edge pain research, bringing together a diverse and balanced nationwide discussion around the future of pain related policy and pain management practice, and actively amplifying the reach of the voices of people living with chronic pain.

-The inaugural Pain Futures Summit will be held on Thursday November 16th at 107 Projects South Eveleigh, Sydney.
-This innovative hybrid summit will bring together health practitioners, pharmacists, researchers, pain therapists, policy makers, therapeutic industry regulators, care workers, evidence-led advocates, and most importantly, every day people living with acute and chronic pain from across Australia, sharing their challenges, ideas and real world experiences in an innovative hybrid event.
+The inaugural Pain Futures Summit will be held on Thursday February 22nd 2024 at 107 Projects South Eveleigh, Sydney.
+This innovative hybrid summit will bring together health practitioners, pharmacists, researchers, pain therapists, policy makers, therapeutic industry regulators, care workers, evidence-led advocates, and most importantly, every day people living with acute and chronic pain from across Australia, sharing their challenges, ideas and real world experiences.
 Pricing will be tiered to promote a high level of participation from people with a lived experience of pain, to ensure their voices are prioritised in discussion and debate.

 Pain Futures will explore key developments in pain related policy and pain management practice including: